-Older kinds of refrigerants can damage the planet and cause climate change.
-Here’s a glance at the history of residential air conditioner refrigerants:
+Older kinds of refrigerants can damage the ozone and cause climate change.
+Here’s a brief look at the history of residential air conditioner refrigerants:

-- Residential air conditioners have run with R22, or Freon, for a long time.
-Scientists determined it was detrimental to the atmosphere and ozone, so manufacturing permanently halted on January 1, 2020.
+- Residential air conditioners have run on R22, or Freon, for many years.
+Researchers discovered it was detrimental to the atmosphere and ozone, so creation permanently stopped on January 1, 2020.

 - R410a is the alternative for R22.
-It’s what you’ll see in all new air conditioning systems now.
+It’s what you’ll discover in all new air conditioning systems currently.

-If your air conditioning is close to (or older than) 15 years, now’s a great time to begin prepping for replacement.
+If your AC is close to (or older than) 15 years, now’s a fantastic time to get started preparing for replacement.

 We know that getting a new system can be a major expense.
-That’s why we offer our exclusive Advantage Program™ plus financing, With our Advantage Program, you can get a new, high-efficiency system for only one small monthly payment.
-And get maintenance, repairs and parts at no added cost.*
+That’s why we offer our exclusive Advantage Program™ in addition to financing, With our Advantage Program, you can get a new, high-efficiency system for only one small monthly payment.
+And receive maintenance, repairs and parts at no additional cost.*

 Call us at 603-923-4570 to set up an appointment today.
-We’ll talk through your budget and needs to help you find the best comfort system for your residence.
+We’ll talk through your budget and needs to help you find the best comfort system for your house.